ruthresh1/KafkaNotes/README.md

 Partitions are similar like columns in a table where each partition is ordered.
 Each message within a partition gets an incremental id, called offset.
 You as a user have to specify the number of Partitions for a Topic.
 The first message to Partition 0 starts with offset 0 then increments thereafter, where offsets can go to infinite, since they are unbounded.
 They can have different number of messages (basically offsets), since they are independent

 ### Zookeeper
+Zookeeper manages brokers.
+It holds the brokers together (keeps a list of them).
+It helps in performing leader election for partitions, when a broker goes down a new replicated partition of another broker becomes the leader.
+It sends notifications to kafka in case of changes (e.g new topic, broker dies, broker comes up, delete topics, etc…).
+Kafka cannot work without a Zookeeper.
+So we first need to start Zookeeper.
+Zookeeper by design operates with an odd number of servers (3,5,7) in production.
+It also follows the concept of Leaders and Followers.
+Zookeeper that has a leader (handles writes) the rest of the zookeeper servers are followers (handles reads)

 ### Offset